grafana/tempo-operator/docs/operator/compatibility.md

 The Tempo Operator uses client-go to communicate with Kubernetes clusters.
 The supported Kubernetes cluster version is determined by client-go.
 The compatibility matrix for client-go and Kubernetes clusters can be found [here](https://github.com/kubernetes/client-go#compatibility-matrix).
 All additional compatibility is only best effort, or happens to still/already be supported.
 The currently used client-go version is "v0.25.0".

-Due to the use of CustomResourceDefinitions Kubernetes >= v1.7.0 is required.
+This operator was tested on Kubernetes >= v1.21.0, so at least that version is required.

-Due to the use of apiextensions.k8s.io/v1 CustomResourceDefinitions, requires Kubernetes >= v1.16.0.

 ## Tempo